-The Jan Patocka Research Program at the IWM is conducting its work in close collaboration with the Jan Patocka Archive in Prague.
-As part of this collaboration and within several smaller research projects (either solely at the IWM or in cooperation with the ÖAW and/or FWF) many researchers spend time at the institute to consult the archive in-house and work together on the project or participate in network meetings.
+The Jan Patočka Research Program at the IWM conducts its work in close collaboration with the Jan Patočka Archive in Prague.
+As part of this collaboration and within several smaller research projects (either solely at the IWM or in cooperation with the ÖAW and/or FWF) many researchers spend time at the Institute to consult the archive in-house and work together on the project or participate in network meetings.

 Head of the Patočka Archive and Permanent Fellow